I was not following Yakub Memon’s death penalty until I came across this news –

 - President of India has the power to grant pardon under Article 72 of Indian Constitution

-- Internationally it is no more debated but considered as established fact that death penalty should be abolished
+- Internationally it is no more debated but considered as an established fact that death penalty should be abolished

 - Yakub Menon was not given advance notice of the death warrant hearing, hence this order is void

 - Yakub Memon is mentally unfit for execution.
-He is suffering from Schizophrenia for last 20 years and is unfit for death sentence.
+He is suffering from Schizophrenia for last 20 years and is unfit for a death sentence.

-- Tiger Memon and Dawood Ibrahim are main conspirators not Yakub
+- Tiger Memon and Dawood Ibrahim are main conspirators, not Yakub

 - Commuted co-accused played a larger role than Yakub Memon.
 Prejudiced on account of being Tiger Memon’s brother

 - He was a witness in the case.
 He provided information about Pakistan’s involvement in the blasts and his death will weaken that side.

 - Other death sentence convicts like Veerappan and killer of Rajiv Gandhi have been commuted

 - Death Sentence awarded under TADA which was later repealed by the govt.